 We collect information about you in the following ways:

-- Directly when you stay with us or use our services, correspond with us by post, phone, email, via social media or otherwise, create an account on our website, subscribe to our newsletters, enter a competition, or complete a survey or give us some feedback.
+- Directly when you stay with us or use our services, correspond with us by post, phone, email, via social media or otherwise (including prior to your stay with us or use of our services), create an account on our website, subscribe to our newsletters, enter a competition, or complete a survey or give us some feedback.

 - When we acquire your details via a third party such as when you attend an event within the Celtic Collection, or you book using an agency.

 - When you register to use our Wi-Fi service, you will have an option to provide us with your details.
 We may also collect information when you register for the Wi-Fi service at ICC Wales and agree to receiving news and offers from us.

 - Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you might give us permission to access information from these services, for example when you publicly tag us in an event photo.